Privacy Policy

 - Transfer your personal data to another provider (right to data portability).

-You may also lodge a complaint with a competent supervisory authority (for example, the ICO in the United Kingdom or CNIL in France).
+You may also lodge a complaint with a competent supervisory authority — in France, the CNIL (3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07).

 8. How to contact us?

-If you wish to exercise your rights and for any questions concerning this document and, in general, concerning the collection and processing of your personal data by Reportly, please do not hesitate to contact us by email: support@reportly.fr or to send us a letter to: Nuvem Studio - Data Protection Officer, 58 rue de Monceau, 75008 Paris (France).
+If you wish to exercise your rights and for any questions concerning this document and, in general, concerning the collection and processing of your personal data by Reportly, please do not hesitate to contact us by email: support@reportly.fr or to send us a letter to: Nuvem Studio - Privacy contact, 58 rue de Monceau, 75008 Paris (France).

 9. Amendments